nextcloud/deck/README.md

 ### Install the nightly builds

 Instead of setting everything up manually, you can just [download the nightly build](https://github.com/nextcloud/deck/releases/tag/nightly) instead.
 These builds are updated every 24 hours, and are pre-configured with all the needed dependencies.

+## Performance limitations

+Deck is not yet ready for intensive usage.
+A lot of database queries are generated when the number of boards, cards and attachments is high.
+For example, a user having access to 13 boards, with each board having on average 100 cards, and each card having on average 5 attachments, would generate 6500 database queries when doing the file related queries which would increase the page loading time significantly.

+Improvements on Nextcloud server and Deck itself will improve the situation.

 ## Developing